Wildlander-mod/wildlander-mod.github.io/tlDR.md

 ## THERE IS NO TL;DR.

 **Reading isn't Optional** We provide an extensive wiki which answers a lot of questions in detail.
+At the very minimum, Recommended reading section should be read.

 This wiki contains recommended reading, the getting started guide, plus all the Mod list documentation.